ksindi/managers-playbook/README.md

 1. Acknowledge the difficulty or opportunity of the change.
 1. Appeal to emotions by using narrative to explain the why.
     1. Why is this change important now for the company?
-    1. Who does this change effect?
+    1. Who does this change affect?
 1. Appeal to logic by using facts.
     1. What metrics will this change achieve?
 1. Socialize the change to get buy in.